 An exploration of Italian society and culture through its rich and varied musical traditions.
 The country's geography and its complex political history have produced a great diversity of styles and cultures of music, and we journey from one end of the peninsula and islands to the other, examining sacred, secular, and dramatic traditions from the major cities, as well as going off the beaten path to discover the vibrant folk traditions of villages and rural communities.
 Particular focus is given to the origins and influence of Italy's operatic tradition, from the early multimedia spectacles of 16th-century Florence to the patriotism of Verdi and the realism of Puccini.
 Classes include live musical demonstrations.
-Students are encouraged to attend related concerts and musical events in Florence and Tuscany to experience these traditions firsthand.
+Students are encouraged to attend related concerts and musical events

-Exploring Opera and Music Theatre PER 294 F
+Exploring Opera and Music Theatre

 We dive into the world of musical theater, and where better than in Florence, the birthplace of opera.
 Since antiquity, music and drama have been intertwined, influencing and contaminating one another reciprocally.
 We trace the intersections of these two art forms and explore how they have combined to express fundamental aspects of human culture.
 While one of our main focuses is on the history and performance of Italian opera, our scope also broadens to embrace a range of sources, styles and cultures, from ancient Greek tragedy and comedy to Broadway musicals and rock operas, underlining the variety within the universe of musical drama.
-Includes live musical demonstrations, performance-related workshops, a live opera, and a visit to a local theater to explore its architecture, acoustics and backstage areas.
+Includes live musical demonstrations, performancerelated workshops, a live opera, and a visit to a local theater to explore its architecture, acoustics and backstage areas.